Team captains are responsible for bringing the 2 supplied dodgeballs to each game.

 - A live ball that rebounds off of a player (from an unsuccessful catch, hits off their body, is deflected by another ball, etc) may be caught by any other in-bounds player prior to the ball becoming dead (hitting ground or wall).
 As usual, the thrower is OUT, and the catching team can return a player.

-- Every time that only 2 players remain on the court (1 from each team), the timekeeper should announce that the two players have "one-minute" to eliminate each other.
+- Every time that only 2 players remain on the court (1 from each team), the timekeeper should announce that the two players have “one-minute” to eliminate each other.
 After the one minute has expired, if the game has not yet ended, each team will return one player to the court. (again, each team must abide by their order of returning players).
+Similar to Rule 4f, a player cannot intentionally throw the ball at the wall (obviously well to the left/right or above the opposing player) with the intent of running down the 60 second timer.

 - If there are any contested calls, call it a wash and keep the game going.